 Dying for Detergent?

-Did you know that dishwasher detergent, furniture polish, air freshener and laundry products all contain chemicals that may be tested on animals in cruel experiments?
+Did you know that dishwasher detergent, furniture polish, air freshener and laundry products may be tested on animals in cruel experiments?